📚 Part of: BMET Resource Hub › Specs & Selection

 AAMI Standard 6-Pin IBP Interface

-The AAMI 6-pin interface (per ANSI/AAMI BP22) is a standardized connector allowing any monitor-side adapter to interface with any transducer brand.
+The AAMI 6-pin interface (per ANSI/AAMI BP22) is a standardized connector arrangement that lets a monitor-side adapter cable interface with any transducer brand through a common pin assignment.

 | Pin | Function | Description |